harding/old-docs-history-bitcoin.org/_includes/guide_p2p_network.md

 {% autocrossref %}

 In case of a bug or attack,
-the Bitcoin Core deverlopers provide a
+the Bitcoin Core developers provide a
 [Bitcoin alert service](https://bitcoin.org/en/alerts) with an RSS feed and users of Bitcoin Core can check the error field of the `getinfo` RPC results to get currently active alerts for their specific version of